Seamless major upgrades with blue-green deployments Innovation Release

 • You redirect all client workloads to the green data group.

-• Finally, delete the blue data group once the upgrade is fully validated.
+• You delete the blue data group after the upgrade is fully validated.

 Prerequisites

-• Have a Distributed High Availability cluster with the old version blue data group on Hybrid Manager up and running in a healthy state.
+• Have a DHA cluster with the old version (blue) data group on Hybrid Manager (HM) up and running in a healthy state.

-• Have the next PG major version available in Asset Library.
+• Have the next Postgres major version available in the asset library.

 General recommendations